-5. God through Moses commanded that Israel was to “bind them for a sign upon thine hand, and they shall be as frontlets between thine eyes.”
-Perhaps the greater idea is how one will tie a string around their finger as a reminder to do something.
-God’s Word was to be a continual reminder.
+5. God, through Moses, commanded that Israel was to “bind them for a sign upon thine hand, and they shall be as frontlets between thine eyes.”
+Perhaps the greater idea is how one will tie a string around one’s finger as a reminder to do something.
+God’s Word was to be continually as a reminder.

 6. Finally, Israel was to “write them upon the posts of thy house, and on thy gates.”
 Plaques of Scripture were to be placed on the walls and doorways of the homes of godly people.